Monday, November 14, 2016

 The Babylonians and their calendar

 The first ones to divide a year into 12 months were the Babylonians.
-They observed the rising of the stars, that happens before down.
+They observed the rising of the stars, which happens before dawn.
 Day after day, during a year, they noticed that the sun passes the same stars at the same time.
 They divided the sky into 12 constellations and a period in which the sun passed a constellation became a month.
 The month then was divided into thirty days.

 Elizabeth Taylor as Cleopatra